-A deep snow, or tree well, immersion accident occurs when a person falls into an area of deep unconsolidated snow and becomes immobilized and suffocates.
+A deep snow or tree well immersion accident occurs when a person falls into an area of deep unconsolidated snow and becomes immobilized and suffocates.
 Deaths resulting from these kinds of accidents are referred to as Snow Immersion Suffocations (SIS).
-Most tree well incidents have occurred at ski resorts in the western United States and Canada, though the same risk is present wherever deep powder conditions are found.
+Most tree well incidents have occurred at ski resorts in the Western United States and Canada, although the same risk is present wherever deep powder conditions are found.

-As a climber, you are less likely than a skier/boarder to fall into a tree well inverted, but it can still be done.
-You may drop into a well if you stray too close to a tree on a glissade, or you may simply step or back into a well while you distracted or are seeking shade or shelter from the elements.
-Of course, if you are skiing or boarding your descent your risk for tree well immersion and SIS is higher.
-However, most tree well immersion accidents are completely avoidable.
-Outright avoid trees and the well around them as you are climbing and descending, and use your hiking/skiing poles to probe for snow depth and stability if you are seeking shade or shelter near trees.
+As a climber, you are less likely than a skier/boarder to fall into a tree well inverted but it can still be done.
+You may drop into a well if you stray too close to a tree on a glissade or you may simply step or back into a well while you are distracted or are seeking shade or shelter from the elements.
+If you are skiing or snow boarding, your risk for tree well immersion and SIS is higher.
+Most tree well immersion accidents are completely avoidable.
+Avoid trees and the well around them as you are climbing and descending and use your hiking/skiing poles to probe for snow depth and stability if you are seeking shade or shelter near trees.

-- If you feel yourself sliding into a well try to stop the movement, grab onto branches or throw yourself to the ground spreading your weight.
+- If you feel yourself sliding into a well, try to stop the movement.
+Grab onto branches or throw yourself to the ground spreading out your weight.

-- Don’t panic after you have fallen in – any movement will just encourage further snow to fall on you, restricting your breathing.
+- Don’t panic after you have fallen in.
+Any movement will just encourage more snow to fall on you, restricting your breathing.

-- Grab onto the trunk or branches – this way you should not fall any further into the hole.
+- Grab onto the tree trunk or branches.
+By doing so, you should not fall farther into the hole.

 - If you can, carefully move your head to any available pockets of air or clear a small space around your mouth.

-- Shout for help – hopefully, your climbing buddy will hear you and come to help you out of the hole.
+- Shout for help.
+Hopefully your climbing partner will hear you and come to help you out of the hole.